 Can you and your spouse cooperate long enough to complete a bankruptcy before divorcing?
 If so, you may both be positioned to emerge from divorce with greater hope for your financial future.
 Your family law attorney may have advised you to consult with a bankruptcy law attorney before moving forward, to clarify essential issues regarding debts.

 People sometimes approach bankruptcy law attorneys after divorce, when financial resources have been depleted through division of a household as well as through costs of divorce.
 However, filing for bankruptcy together before going through divorce is often more advantageous.
-William H. Oliver, Jr. & Associates offers free consultations at any stage: before a divorce, during divorce settlement negotiations or after a divorce.
+Oliver & Legg offers free consultations at any stage: before a divorce, during divorce settlement negotiations or after a divorce.

 In some cases, bankruptcy can correct a problematic result of a divorce decree.
 Specifically, filing a Chapter 13 bankruptcy on your own after your divorce may enable you to eliminate certain financial burdens resulting from the divorce.
 You may be relieved of the responsibility of transferring interest in a 401(k) pension to your spouse.

 Individual circumstances vary greatly.
-At William H. Oliver, Jr. & Associates, we will gladly collaborate with your divorce attorney to devise and recommend to you the most beneficial course of action.
+At Oliver & Legg, we will gladly collaborate with your divorce attorney to devise and recommend to you the most beneficial course of action.

-With offices in Toms River and Neptune, our New Jersey bankruptcy attorney can advise you on what bankruptcy can do for you before or after a divorce as you consider how debts will be divided.
+With offices in Toms River and Neptune City, our New Jersey bankruptcy attorney can advise you on what bankruptcy can do for you before or after a divorce as you consider how debts will be divided.
 You may request an evening or Saturday appointment.
-Call 866-974-1136 toll free or submit an email request for a consultation.
-Hablamos español.
+Call 732-988-1500 local or submit an email request for a consultation.